 After activating the plugin, click on Tools >> Redirection to set up redirects and follow the screenshot below.

-Under the Redirect tab, add the old URL that is showing 404 error not found then add new URL Where you want to redirect the user.
+In the Source URL field, add your old URL which is showing 404 Not Found Error and add the new URL to the Target URL field where you want to redirect the users.

-After adding your information check Regex? checkbox and click on “Add Redirect” button.
-Now go to your website to test it.
+After adding your URL, click on “Add redirect” Now go to your website to test it.

-Now when a visitor clicks on broken URL “404 page not found” it will automatically redirect to the new URL.
+Now when a visitor clicks on the 404 error not found page, it will automatically redirect to the new URL.

-Another good thing about redirection plugin, you can also track 404 error page.
-Just click on the 404s at the top.
-The plugin will start to show “error 404 not found” on your site.
-Now you can redirect the 404 error page to another URL.
+Another good thing to redirection plugin is that you can easily track 404 error pages.
+Click the 404s link located at the top.
+This plugin will start displaying 404 error pages in your site.
+You can redirect them to another URL.

-This plugin allows you to set up redirects for your modified posts.
-If you modify or edit your post’s URL, then it automatically handles the redirect.
+The plugin also redirects your modified posts.
+If you modify or edit your post’s URL, then this plugin automatically sets 301 redirects.